fo0nikens/sfr-wifi-connect/README.md

     POST_DOWN='killall -q sfr-wifi-connect || echo "sfr-wifi-connect process not found"'

-Put this `netcfg` profile in your `/etc/rc.d/network` directory and `netcfg` will automatically start `sfr-wifi-connect` when connect and kill it when disconnected.
+Put this `netcfg` profile in your `/etc/rc.d/network` directory and `netcfg` will automatically start `sfr-wifi-connect` when connected to a SFR WiFi endpoint and kill it when disconnected.
 Logs are put in the `/var/log/sfr-wifi-connect.log` file.